tylerperkins/job-hunt/README.md

 # job-hunt

-This application is my solution to the coding exercise I worked on in March, 2015.
+This application is my solution to a little coding exercise I did for a job interview in March, 2015.

-*-- Tyler Perkins, 2015-03-16*
+*-- Tyler Perkins*

 ## Problem Description